 CISA

 Where available, the FFRMS floodplain is based on maps developed using a Climate-Informed Science Approach (CISA) applied throughout the anticipated life cycle of a project, an Environmental Impact Statement (EIS) analyzing sea level rise and other climate impacts, and approval by HUD.
-Although a Federal Flood Standard Support Tool is online, mapping based on CISA does not appear to be available.
+The online Federal Flood Standard Support Tool provides mapping based on CISA in most coastal areas.
+Note, CISA data, where available, may be used on an optional basis, but HUD does not yet require the use of CISA data.

 Two-Percent Annual Chance